ji-podhead/RHEL_9_Foreman_Guide/docs/libvirt/readme.md

 >  >```Bash
 >  ># usermod -a -G libvirt _non_root_user_
 >  >```
->   > -  instead we will use this user: `root@kvm.mapping.com`, disable root-ssh login and login via local root password
+>   > -  instead we will use this user: `root@kvm.mapping.com`, disable root-ssh login and login via local root password later on

 ## install